Skip to main content

 Education Programs Versus Clinical Services

 A common source of confusion is the legal distinction between education and clinical services.
 Schools are governed primarily by education law.
 Clinics are governed primarily by healthcare, insurance, and licensing law.
-Hybrid models must navigate both.
+Hybrid models have to follow both sets of rules.

 • Public Schools and District Programs: Public schools have affirmative obligations under IDEA and Section 504.
 They must identify eligible students, provide services, follow procedural safeguards, and ensure access to due process.
 Enrollment is generally compulsory based on residency.